On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

-MDLdroidLite~\cite{zhang2020mdldroidlite} takes a different approach compared to other methods by transforming traditional DNN architectures into resource-efficient structures that fit on-device learning.
-Traditional DNN models often have large redundant parameters that can be reduced through pruning techniques, as shown in previous studies~\cite{frankle2018lottery}.
-The authors propose starting with a tiny structure, which is only 1\% to 10\% of the full size, and gradually growing the DNN during training until a satisfactory accuracy is achieved.
-This approach, called continuous growth, has been explored in previous works that apply knowledge transfer (KT) to fast-tune newly grown neurons or layers using techniques such as net2net~\cite{dai2019nest, du2019cgap, irsoy2019continuously}.
-However, current methods may still generate models with redundant parameters that do not fit mobile devices well and have slow convergence rates that cannot guarantee convergence in resource-constrained devices.
+\fakepar{MDLdroidLite} MDLdroidLite uses the dynamic architectures approach for on-device training.
+Concretely, MDLdroidLite starts with a tiny structure, which is only 1\%-10\% of the full model size, and gradually grows the DNN during training until achieving satisfactory accuracy.
+The method is called continuous growth.
+The inspiration is that traditional DNN models often have large redundant parameters that can be reduced through pruning techniques, as shown in previous studies~\cite{frankle2018lottery}.
+This continuous growth approach has been explored in previous works that apply knowledge transfer to fast-tune newly grown neurons or layers using techniques such as net2net~\cite{dai2019nest, du2019cgap, irsoy2019continuously}.
+However, current methods may still generate models with redundant parameters that do not fit mobile devices well and exhibit slow convergence rates that cannot guarantee convergence on resource-constrained devices.

 To address these challenges, the authors introduce a release-and-inhibit (RIC) control and RIC-adaption pipeline.
 The RIC control manages the layer-level growth of DNN models to enable independent layer growth and avoid redundant parameter growth.
 The RIC-adaption pipeline addresses the slow convergence rate issue by adapting the RIC control during training.